apache/incubator-heron/website/content/docs/developers/python/topologies.md

 Each method returns the corresponding `HeronComponentSpec` object.

-The following is an example implementation of WordCountTopology in Python.
+The following is an example implementation of a word count topology in Python.

 ```python
 from pyheron import TopologyBuilder